alverena/documentation/user_guide_roles/sales_tools/opportunities.rst

 The following actions can be performed for opportunities from the grid:

--	Export and import opportunity record details with Export and Import buttons as described in the `Export and Import Functionality <https://www.orocrm.com/documentation/index/current/user-guide/data-management-import-export/#user-guide-import>`__ guide.
+-	Export and import opportunity record details with Export and Import buttons as described in the :ref:`Export and Import Functionality <user-guide-import>` guide.

 -	Delete an opportunity from the system: |IcDelete|
 -	Get to the edit form of the opportunity: |IcEdit|